-* AuthorExistenceFailure: [[LivingWill Ryan Dunn died in a car accident in 2011]].
+** Ryan Dunn died in a car accident in 2011.

-** Averted in Johnny Knoxville's case, '''THRICE''', first in the first movie during the "Rent-A-Car Demolition Derby" where one of the cars crashed into his, having it's wheel smash through the windshield, inches away from Knoxville's face.
-The second time, later in the first film during the "Golf Cart Antics" when a golf cart with Knoxville and Dunn (who was driving) flipped over a fiberglass statue and got wrecked.
+** Averted in Johnny Knoxville's case, '''THRICE''', first during the "Rent-A-Car Crash-Up Derby" in the first movie, where one of the cars crashed into his, having its wheel smash through the windshield, inches away from Knoxville's face.
+The second was during the "Golf Cart Antics" in the same movie, where the golf cart with Knoxville and Dunn (who was driving) flipped over a fiberglass statue and got wrecked.
 Knoxville actually could have broken his neck from it.
 The third was in ''Number Two'' in the "Big Red Rocket" skit, the rocket he was gonna fly up into the air and into a lake ended up misfiring, exploding with him on it.
 It exploded on one part just ''inches'' away from his stomach. [[TooKinkyToTorture Then he tried it again]], that time it worked.

 * ExecutiveMeddling: Among other things: after season one MTV handed Knoxville and company a list of things that they were not allowed to do, as far as content goes.
 Similarly, when Sen. Joseph Lieberman tried to get the show banned from airing, MTV caved like cowards, pulling all reruns of the series (which was in season two by that point) and forcing Knoxville to revise the show's warning so as to read it out loud to viewers.